Breaking wheel: Punishment

 In the second act, the body was braided into another wooden spoked wheel, which was possible through the broken limbs, or tied to the wheel.
 The wheel was then erected on a mast or pole, like a crucifixion.
 After this, the executioner was permitted to decapitate or garrotte the convicted if need be.
 Alternatively, fire was kindled under the wheel, or the "wheeled" convict was simply thrown into a fire.
 Occasionally, a small gallows was set up on the wheel, for example, if there were a guilty verdict for theft in addition to murder.

 Since the body remained on the wheel after execution, left to scavenging animals, birds and decay, this form of punishment, like the ancient crucifixion, had a sacral function beyond death: according to the belief at that time, this would hinder transition from death to resurrection.

 If the convict fell from the wheel still alive or the execution failed in some other way, such as the wheel itself breaking or falling from its placement, it was interpreted as God's intervention.
 There exist votive images of saved victims of the wheel, and there is literature on how best to treat such sustained injuries.

 The survival time after being "wheeled" or "broken" could be extensive.
-Accounts exist of a 14th-century murderer who remained conscious for three days after undergoing the punishment.
+Accounts exist of a 14th-century murderer who remained conscious for three days after undergoing the breaking wheel.
 In 1348, during the time of the Black Death, a Jewish man named Bona Dies underwent the punishment.
 The authorities stated he remained conscious for four days and nights afterwards.
-In 1581, the possibly fictitious German serial killer Christman Genipperteinga remained conscious for nine days on the breaking wheel before expiring, having been deliberately kept alive with "strong drink".
+In 1581, the German serial killer Christman Genipperteinga remained conscious for nine days on the breaking wheel before expiring, having been deliberately kept alive with "strong drink".